spiceai/cookbook/imap/README.md

 Follow these steps to get started with the IMAP Data Connector, connecting to an IMAP server with a plain username and password.

-For connecting to a hosted email service like Outlook, see the [Outlook IMAP Data Connector recipe](./outlook.md)
+For connecting to a hosted email service like Outlook, see the [Connecting to an Outlook mailbox recipe](./outlook.md)

 ## Pre-requisites